liuqidake/Access-Controlled-Web-Application/README.md

-# Simple Social Media Application Server With Spring Boot
+# Access-Controlled Web Application With Spring Boot

 This simple application server provides some basic features of user login logout and registration with Spring Security dependency.